 - We painted our poles and planters with outdoor paint to match our grey composite deck.

-- Drill holes into planter above the cement line for drainage.
+- Drill holes into the planter above the cement line for drainage.

 - Add dirt and plants and you're ready!